Health

 Early Treatment Matters

-The American Association of Orthodontists recommends evaluation by age 7 to identify airway and growth issues early.
+The American Association of Orthodontists recommends evaluation by age 7 to identify orthodontic growth and dental development issues early.